stefanionescu/llm-roleplay-webapp/README.md

 👀 **Most Users Don't Want Anime**

 - Most people don't care about anime characters.
 All users that sent at least one message gravitated toward general or relatable characters such as College Boyfriend, Senior Girl and Vampire Student
 - Copying what character.ai did or the cargo-cult that followed is a mistake.
-It won't result in a mass market hit
+It won't result in a mass market hit tho you might be able to build a niche (and potentially profitable) product

 <h3>📈 Results & Decision</h3>